TaaoWen/PSC_AgentBasedModellingCode/README.md

 # Programming for Social Science

-This code is only the practicals for the module "Programming for Social Science".
+This code is only used as the practicals for the module "Programming for Social Science".

 [toc]